Claro Abánades López: Family and youth

-Claro Abánades López was born to a working class family from tierra alcarreña, a natural region covering mostly what is now the Guadalajara province.
+Claro Abánades López was born to a working class family from Alcarria, a natural region covering mostly what is now the province of Guadalajara.
 His father, Pedro Abánades Jiménez (1847–1907), was a construction contractor.
 Little is known about his mother, Antonia López del Rey.
 The couple had 5 children, Claro born as the second oldest son; all were raised in a profoundly Catholic ambience.
 He was first educated in the local molinese Colegio de Santa Clara, a primary school ran by the Poor Clares order, later to join Colegio Molines de los Padres Escolapios (Escuelas Pias), a prestigious provincial secondary education establishment; it is there he gained the bachelor title.

 Claro intended to pursue law in Madrid, but financial standing of his parents did not allow regular studies; in 1899 he entered Facultad de Derecho of Universidad Central (later to become Universidad Complutense) as an unenrolled student.
 Having graduated at an unspecified date he went on studying philosophy and letters, obtaining diploma in Sección de Historia in 1906.
 Some time afterwards he became a Doctor in both disciplines, in the Spanish education system of the time the title which enabled him to teach in primary or secondary schools.

 Claro Abánades married Natalia Arpa, originating from Torrijos in the Toledo province.
 They initially lived in Molina de Aragón; in 1907 the family moved to Madrid, settling at calle Jesús del Valle in the university quarter.
 Claro was employed as professor at Colegio de la Concepción, a prestigious education institution for the privileged and the wealthy.
 The college remained his primary workplace for unspecified time; in the early 1930s he was already reported as headmaster of another Madrid secondary school, Colegio San Ildefonso, offering a complete Catholic curriculum from kindergarten to bachillerato, involved in education activities as late as in the early 1940s.
 The couple had 3 children: Claro Pedro, Mariano and María de los Angeles.
 The older son, born already in Molina, worked as a journalist; the younger one became a professor at another secondary school in Madrid.